Collaborative Law/ Is a Collaborative Divorce a Fit for You?

 The team commits to a series of meetings, rather than litigation, making it clear that the entire team is working toward common solutions in the best interest of the family.
 You always have the right during the process to meet with your attorney and/or any of the professionals alone to make sure that you are completely informed and your voice is being heard.
 The meetings are generally pleasant and very productive.
 If a collaborative agreement can be reached, the process of having it approved by the Court and/or getting a dissolution a marriage becomes simple.
 Usually the process takes between 3 and 5 meetings to complete, over a period of 4 to 8 months.
 Obviously there are cases where it can be completed sooner or later.

 One of the guiding principles of collaborative law is that, if a settlement agreement cannot be reached and/or the process is terminated, both attorneys and the other professionals can no longer be involved in the case and both of the parties have to transition to litigation counsel and effectively begin again.
 Although this sounds extreme, it is critical to the process in that everyone becomes so invested in it that failure is not a reasonable option.

 Our law firm has a great deal of experience with the collaborative law process and has been one of the leading firms in the development of the process in Pinellas County since the beginning.
 We have been fortunate enough to complete the process successfully in excess of ninety percent of our cases.

 Finally, all of the research shows that when parties are able to reach an agreement involving their family disputes, rather than have a Judge decide these private issues. the agreement is almost always more comfortable to both of the parties and more likely to be enforced without need for litigation in the future by voluntary compliance.
-The St. Petersburg collaborative lawyers at Meros, Smith, Brennan & Brennan, P.A. can assess your situation and address your concerns.
+The St. Petersburg collaborative lawyers at Meros, Smith, Brennan, Brennan and Gregg, P.A. can assess your situation and address your concerns.
 Please fill out the online form or call 727-822-4949 to schedule a consultation.